feenkcom/glamorous-docker-setup/README.md

 # Command line only
 The `main` branch shows how to run a command line app that does not really do much - it just outputs a number.
-The code in `run.st` could instead start a [Teapot](https://github.com/zeroflag/Teapot).
+That is not very useful but, for example, the code in `run.st` could instead start a [Teapot](https://github.com/zeroflag/Teapot).

 ## Build docker image with bash
 ```